codingpratham/Student-Management-System-in-C-language/README.md

 # Student-Management-System-in-C-language
-in this code is consist of :
+in this code its consist of :
 struct
 function
 file handeling
 switch case
-and it stores data permanently in the file
+and it stores data permanently in the file which name is (Data.txt)